-Yes!
-As well as all the other benefits of adopting the Wim Hof Method into your life, it will also help to improve your skin.
+As well as all the other plus points to adopting the Wim Hof Method into your life, it will also help to improve your skin.

 The shock from jumping straight into a cold water shower helps to make your heart beat faster, and in doing so, helps to move oxygen and skin boosting nutrients to the outermost part of the body - the skin.

 This increase in oxygen and nutrients helps to nourish the skin, helping it appear healthier, more hydrated and glowy.